JavaScript is required

 3. Actions and procedures

-Consent for photography and the use of images is obtained during the enrolment process via the child’s enrolment form in Kidsoft.
-Families can approve or decline use across five clearly defined categories:
+We seek consent for photography and the use of images during the enrolment process on Kidsoft.

-1. visual displays/documentation within the centre
+1. visual displays or documentation within the centre

 2. newsletters (printed and emailed)